DiligentGraphics/DiligentSamples/Tutorials/Tutorial16_BindlessResources/readme.md

 # Tutorial16 - Bindless Resources

-This tutorial shows how to implement bindless resources, a technique that leverages dynamic shader resource indexing enabled by the next-gen APIs to significantly improve rendering performance.
+This tutorial shows how to implement bindless resources, a technique that leverages dynamic shader resource indexing feature enabled by the next-gen APIs to significantly improve rendering performance.

 ![](Animation_Large.gif)